-- ix.
+- conditions, free from hazards and other dangers to employees and equipment. - vii.
+The teleworker is expected to establish and maintain, at their expense, equipment and services such as telephone, Internet access, and other related equipment and resources needed to support the telework arrangement. - viii.
+All work performed under an approved telework arrangement shall be on a designated HCAOG computer.
+HCAOG shall provide the employee with access to any required software or subscriptions to complete the work outlined in the telework agreement. - ix.
 Storing (saving) HCAOG electronic documents and files on non-agency computers is discouraged.
-Documents and files accessed in the course of teleworking should be saved on a HCAOG network drive (e.g. the G drive).
+Documents and files accessed in the course of teleworking should be saved on a HCAOG network drive.
 Should connectivity issues or other circumstances necessitate temporarily saving an HCAOG document or file on the teleworker's computer, the teleworker must save the document or file on an HCAOG network drive at the earliest opportunity and delete all copies of the document or file from the teleworker's computer. - x.
-Work performed on personal devices while teleworking may subject those devices to review by HCAOG authorized staff in order to comply with public records requests, litigation holds, or in situations in which HCAOG is legally required to store or provide access to its records. - xi.
+Any work that is performed on personal devices while teleworking may subject those devices to review by HCAOG authorized staff in order to comply with public records requests, litigation holds, or in situations in which HCAOG is legally required to store or provide access to its records. - xi.
 Coverage under the HCAOG worker's compensation insurance policy for job-related accidents will continue to exist during the employee's scheduled telework hours.
 This liability is limited to injuries resulting directly from work and only if the injury occurs in the designated work area.
 Teleworking employees are responsible for notifying of such injuries in accordance with HCAOG accident and injury reporting procedures.
 The employee is liable for injuries to third persons and/or members of the employee's family on the employee's premises. - xii.
 Teleworking is not a substitute for childcare.
 Teleworkers must make alternative arrangements for childcare during designated work hours. - xiii.
 Employees must ensure they have access to all appropriate work-related information.
 Teleworking should not reduce the productivity of onsite employees by asking them to find or email information maintained at the office. - xiv.
 Teleworkers are subject to the HCAOG Employee Handbook and all supplemental policies.